robin-hartmann/template-node-ts/README.md

 ## Features

-- TypeScript with strict config
+- Code in TypeScript
-- ESLint with lots of recommended rules
+- Automatic code checking with ESLint
-- Prettier with matching config
+- Automatic code formatting and fixing with Prettier
-- Build Process using npm Scripts
 - Launch and debug TypeScript code using `ts-node`
+- Built-in tasks
 - Integration with Visual Studio Code
   - Matching settings
-  - Launch config
+  - Launch and debug code
   - Task definitions
   - Extension recommendations